Horehronie (song)

 "Horehronie" is a Slovak pop song, composed by Martin Kavulič with lyrics by poet Kamil Peteraj and performed by Kristina, and it was the Slovak entry at the Eurovision Song Contest 2010.
-It was performed together with a backing vocals Hana servická and dancers: Martin Mikulášek, Peter Živner, David Schimmer & Slavomír Kolkovič.
+It was performed together with backing vocalist Hana Servická and dancers Martin Mikulášek, Peter Živner, David Schwimmer & Slavomír Kolkovič.
 The song is an ode to the Horehronie tourism region.
-It became the winner of the Slovak music contest Eurosong 2010 on 27 February, getting the largest share of the televote and coming second in the jury vote.
+It became the winner of the Slovak national final Eurosong 2010 on 27 February, getting the largest share of the televote and coming second in the jury vote.

-The song failed to qualify to the Eurovision Song Contest 2010 final from first semifinal on 25 May, reaching 16th place out of 17.
-However, many people look back to it as one of Slovakia's best entries.
+The song failed to qualify to the Eurovision Song Contest 2010 grand final from the first semifinal on 25 May, reaching 16th place out of 17.
+However, a large amount of Slovakians and the Eurovision community view this as the best entry Slovakia has sent to the contest.

 Track listing

 Versions of the track were released as a CD single.

 Covers

 Reggae band from New Zealand, Cornerstone Roots, made a cover of Horehronie in 2010.
 The band played this song together with Slovak reggae group Medial Banana on Uprising Reggae Festival in Slovakia that year.

+On 13 April 2025, at the London Eurovision pre-party, ADONXS, that year's Czech representative at Eurovision, performed a cover of the song due to his Slovak origins.